fnplus/footsteps-flutter-app/README.md

 ## Android Setup

 1. Make sure you have an Android emulator installed and running.
-2. ### Project ID and SHA1 Certificate
+2. ### SHA1 Certificate
-   * First, you need to decide on a project ID for your app.
+   * First, you need to fill a form to request access to the test firebase app.
    * Next, generate an <i>SHA1 certificate</i> to allow Firebase to provision an OAuth2 client and API key when using Google Sign-in and/or dynamic links.
 3. ### Download and save the google-services.json
-   * Next, go to the Firebase Console and register your app by clicking Add Firebase to your app Android.
-Enter your <i>project ID</i> and <i>SHA1 certificate</i> from the previous step.
    * Download the <b>google-services.json</b> file to the <b>android/app</b> directory.
 At this point, you can skip all remaining steps in the Firebase console (Flutter does this stuff automatically).

    <img src="https://fireship.io/img/snippets/android-flutter-file-dir.png">